 NOTE: If the scan identifies an issue, it will quarantine the suspect file for one month before deleting it.
 If after one month the quarantined file is still visible in your quarantined items, please see the ITS Service Desk webpage to submit a support request.
 (To view quarantined items, on the System Center Endpoint Protection screen, on the History tab, select the Quarantined items button, and then click View details.)

 IT Solutions performs Windows Defender protection updates on a daily basis, and all College‑issued computers will automatically receive these updates.
 If your computer has been offline or not connected to the College’s wired network for an extended period, you can manually check for protection updates by following these steps:

-- Refer to Step 1 to open the System Center Endpoint Protection screen.
+- Refer to Step 1 in the Perform a virus scan section to open the System Center Endpoint Protection screen.